schibsted/spid-tech-docs/resources/articles/authentication.md

 ### Official OAuth 2.0 errors

-Refer to the spec for details
+Refer to the spec for details on what these error codes mean.

 - `redirect_uri_mismatch`
 - `invalid_client_credentials`